Gbadeboife/ifedayo_FE_Test_Solution/README.md

 # ERGO BOOKING SYSTEM

 ## SETUP Process
-- You are expected to clone this repository and set up a new repo remotely on ur github with the code To set up locally
+- You are expected to clone this repository and set up a new repo remotely on ur github with the code (Preferably name the repo with your name.
+E.g John_Doe_FE_Test_Soln)
+    To set up locally
     - **a.** clone the repo to your local machine
     - **a.** update remote origin
     - **b.** install dependencies (using -- "npm install")
     - **b.** run locally on your computer using this command - "npm run dev"

 - Make sure to commit each fix with a valid message entailing what issue was fixed in the commit.
-This will help when grading your solutionm
+This will help when grading your solution

+- When you are done, cross check all fixes and then submit the repo that has your solutions.

+- Any commit after your submmission will be discarded and won't be graded.

 ## Table of Contents
 1. [User Credentials](#user-credentials)